Liam Hemsworth’s Partying, Lashing Out Reportedly Factors In Split From Miley Cyrus

 The days since news of Miley and Liam’s split have been quite a whirlwind.
 The actor took to his Instagram earlier this week to confirm the news directly, explaining that he wishes his former love “health and happiness going forward.”

-Cyrus, on the other hand, has not made any direct comments about the end of her relationship, but made headlines when she was spotted getting cozy with Kaitlynn Carter, who is also recently single following her split from Brody Jenner after one year of marriage.
+Cyrus, on the other hand, has not made any direct comments about the end of her relationship but made headlines when she was spotted getting cozy with Kaitlynn Carter, who is also recently single following her split from Brody Jenner after one year of marriage.

 View this post on Instagram